 The Investor Relations Department is managed by the Investor Relations Manager functioning under the CFO of the company.
 The Department processes any and all written, verbal or online inquiries submitted by current and potential stakeholders.
-It also attends all local and international investor conferences regularly and holds meetings with domestic and foreign institutional investors.
+Investor Relations attends all local and international investor conferences and meetings regularly and holds meetings with domestic and foreign institutional investors.

 The Investor Relations Department is in charge of disclosures required by the BIST, Capital Markets Board, and Central Registry Agency, to shareholders and stakeholders, and of other communications with these agencies.
-In addition to organizing the ordinary and extraordinary general assembly meetings, the Investor Relations Department may organize other ad-hoc meetings held at the request of shareholders.
+In addition to organizing the ordinary and extraordinary general assembly meetings, the Investor Relations Department may organize other adhoc meetings held at the request of shareholders.

-The management attended a total of 15 events, including conferences and roadshows and one-to-one meetings, in 2021, and held 200 meetings with existing and potential shareholders.
+The management attended a total of 13 events, including conferences, roadshows, group meetings and oneto-one meetings, in 2022, and held 196 meetings with existing and potential shareholders.